-- 4. Applications must be submitted to the ITF Secretariat (MRP Section) electronically through the Innovation and Technology Commission Funding Administrative System (https://itcfas.itf.gov.hk). - 5.
-ITC reserves the right to require the lead applicant to produce the originals of the supporting documents for verification and seek additional information where necessary.
+- 4. ITC reserves the right to require the lead applicant to produce the originals of the supporting documents for verification and seek additional information where necessary.
 Unless on request of the ITF Secretariat, supplementary information provided after submission of application will NOT be accepted and will NOT form part of the application.
-Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 6.
+Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 5.
 Upon receipt of an application, the ITF Secretariat will conduct a preliminary screening.
 Where necessary, individual application may be subject to external review.
 The ITF Secretariat's assessment, together with the views of external reviewer(s) (if any), will be submitted to the Innovation and Technology Fund Research Projects Assessment Panel for examination.
 Where the application is recommended for funding support, the lead applicant may be required to provide clarification or supplementary information.
-If the lead applicant fails to respond/submit the revised project proposal as appropriate within 3 months, the proposal will be considered as withdrawn with immediate effect. - 7.
+If the lead applicant fails to respond/submit the revised project proposal as appropriate within 3 months, the proposal will be considered as withdrawn with immediate effect. - 6.
 The lead applicant will be notified of the result of its application in writing.
-Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat before the project agreement is signed.
+Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat before the project agreement is signed. - 7.
+The lead applicant and co-applicant(s) for collaborative project shall conform in all respects with all legislation (including the Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region), regulations and by-laws of the Hong Kong Special Administrative Region in carrying out the project.